Shorebird Recovery

 The shorebird eggs and chicks are both camouflaged to avoid predation by their natural predator – the raptor.
 These birds of prey such as whistling kites and sea eagles find food by sight, so the best strategy to avoid being eaten is to not be seen – camouflage.
 This means the eggs and chicks are light yellow, beige and grey in colour with darker flecks, to blend in with the sand.
 They are very difficult to see but therefore very easy for us to step on.

-The main threat to shorebird nests and chicks was being trampled by beach goers and dog walkers who did not even realise they were there!
+The main threat to shorebird nests and chicks was being trampled by beach goers and dog walkers who did not even realize they were there!
 The tiny eggs and chicks were so easily stepped on and killed, yet we do not mean to do it.
 On top of that dogs were also trampling eggs and chasing the little birds.

-Click to magnify image and click again to reduce The best solution is to find the nests first and protect the eggs and chicks by installing temporary fencing and signage on the beach around their nesting area.
+The best solution is to find the nests first and protect the eggs and chicks by installing temporary fencing and signage on the beach around their nesting area.
 Now each season when the birds start nesting in spring, the NPWS and community volunteers survey the beaches along the south coast, monitor the breeding pairs of shorebirds, identify the best nesting sites and keep watch for signs of nesting.

 (Click the images on the left to enlarge them, then click again to reduce them)